francescodedomenico/springboot-api-template/README.md

 ### Windows

 On Windows you need [GraalVM SDK](https://www.graalvm.org/) installed, this project has been tested over CE edition.

 Furthermore, you will need Visual Studio Build Tools if you want to compile the jar into a local executable (.exe) file.

+Windows Subsystem for Linux (WSL) is suggested for some inline shell scripting.

 You can generate a native jar by simply using the